zaproxy/zap-api-docs/source/includes/auth.md

 ### Create the Script

-Go to the script tab and create a new script under the authentication section.
+Go to the Scripts tab and create a new Authentication script.
 Provide a name to the script and select `JavaScript/Nashorn` as the engine and replace the script contents with the following [script](https://github.com/zaproxy/zap-api-docs/source/scripts/auth-dvwa.js).

 ![script_tab](../images/auth_dvwa_zap_script.png)